 Help & Support: Peace of Mind From the Manufacturer

-Vacuums can often be the most troubled appliances in your home.
-We've all heard that crunching noise running over the wrong toy or loose screw.
+Vacuums go through a lot in your home.
+We've all heard that crunching noise after running over a toy or loose screw.
 A good warranty and available customer service are important.
 The best canister vacuums offer at least a five-year warranty, though others offer as little as one year.
 We reviewed the online experience, giving extra points for companies that have readily available live chat service and easy-to-find phone numbers and email addresses.

-If you want a clean house, canister vacuums are the Ironmen of your closet.
-They can handle difficult floor jobs as well as uprights can and are designed to move freely, taking the place of small handheld vacuums and bulky extendable wands.
+If you want a clean house, canister vacuums are great multitaskers you should consider adding to your arsenal.
+They can handle difficult floor jobs as well as uprights can and are designed to move freely, taking the place of small handheld vacuums and bulky extendable wands on a typical upright.
 With one machine, you can clean under tables and bring the head of the vacuum all the way to the ceiling for hard dusting jobs.
 These vacuums are worth the higher price, especially if you have expensive upholstery and curtains.